nescitus/rodent-iv/books/players/#readme.txt

 petrosian.bin - Petrosian's games form PgnMentor collection as the first layer
 + 1931 to 1980 games from Norm Pollock's collection as the second layer

+ph-andersson2.bin - interesting book for a solid player

+ph-short2.bin - 1.e4 as white, Nimzo-Indian and mostly French as black.